 If you take a look at the list above, you’ll see that forklifts are central to at least three of those industries.
 You don’t move much cargo without them!
 Now, you may be asking yourself, Why do I need OSHA forklift training?
 Can’t my team just learn how to drive the things and move on?

 The fact is, you could get forklift driving training from somebody who simply knows how they work.
 If you do, though, you’re putting your entire company in a vulnerable position.
 What if an employee gets hurt?
 What if you get sued?
-If you show up in court and the judge learns you didn’t take the time to get trained by an OSHA-certified trainer, you’ll be in a world of hurt.
+If you show up in court and the judge learns you didn’t take the time to get trained by an OSHA-experienced trainer, you’ll be in an uncomfortable position.

 Don’t set your team up for injury and failure.
-Contact Forklift Training today!
+Contact Forklift Certification On the Go today!